zgerem/UDA/README.md

 The first model is trained by running the notebook `training_psuedolabel_backbone.ipynb`.
 Then, running `evaluation_pseudo.ipynb` will save the pseudo labels.

 ## Training with pseudo labels
-Training of the second model consists of two steps.
-In the first step, the model will be initialized and trained with source images in target style by running the notebook `training_contrastive_step1.ipynb`.
-In the second step, target images and pseudo labels will be used for training by running the notebook `training_contrastive_step1.ipynb`.
-In this step, the model will be initialized with the weights of the first step.
-Running `evaluation.ipynb` will give the results on validation data.
+While training the second model, we use pseudo labels for target set.
+This time, we use contrastive loss and entropy minimization on target data in addition to cross entropy loss on source images in target style.
+The model will be trained by running notebook `training_contrastive.ipynb`.
+Then running `evaluation.ipynb` will give the results on validation data.

 Code is adapted from [FDA](https://github.com/YanchaoYang/FDA)